nandoflorestan/bag/README.rst

   -- Functions for working with unicode strings.
 - `bag.text.words <https://github.com/nandoflorestan/bag/blob/master/bag/text/words.py>`_
-  -- Contains lists of nouns and adjectives and can generate a random combination words -- good for generating test data.
+  -- Contains lists of nouns and adjectives and can generate a random combination words -- good for generating funny test data.
 - `bag.time <https://github.com/nandoflorestan/bag/blob/master/bag/time.py>`_
   -- Functions to make it easier to work with datetimes.
   Includes a JSON encoder that supports time, datetime and Decimal.